Current Strategies To Reduce Opioid Abuse

 This high death count arises because millions of Americans use opioids to manage their pain, even when it is not chronic.
 Clinicians have been prescribing the drug with the intentions of helping patients suffering from severe pain, without under treating it or being contributors of the drug abuse problem.

 Unfortunately, the majority end up addicted to the drugs since they tend to cause some euphoric effects.
-Many of them required an addiction treatment center.
+Many of them required an orange county rehab.
 These opioids have helped a great number of people to survive on a daily basis with pain.
 However, it has also caused the destruction of many others lives as well.

 Due to the acknowledgement of the problem that prescription opioids are dangerous, the United States government is working towards the reduction of opioid abuse through various strategies.
 These means involve various entities that work continuously to ensure that the problem continues to diminish day by day.